Rebuild By Design – Meadowlands

 NJDEP’s consultant, AECOM, and their sub-consultants, are entering the investigative phase of this project.
 Therefore, you may see their field staff in the area collecting data for various studies.
 Each field crew will have a copy of the letter (see below) from the NJDEP explaining why they are collecting the data in the event any residents or business owners are looking for an explanation as to what the field crews are doing.

-The New Jersey Department of Environmental Protection (NJDEP) as part of the Meadowlands Rebuild By Design (RBD) project has sent Consultation letters to the State Historic Preservation Office and affected Native American Tribes in order to be in compliance with Section 106 of the Historic Preservation Act of 1966.
+The New Jersey Department of Community Affairs (NJDCA) and the New Jersey Department of Environmental Protection (NJDEP) as part of the Meadowlands Rebuild By Design (RBD) project has sent Consultation letters to the affected Native American Tribes and the New Jersey Historic Preservation Office in order to be in compliance with Section 106 of the Historic Preservation Act of 1966.
 This legislation requires that any federally funded project must consider its effects on historic properties, structures or objects.

 Additional information regarding the Rebuild by Design competition and the design concept are available below: